astrace/LensXAstrace-NatalChartApp/sdevlog.md

 We make a separate function that takes a dictionary of values-filenames, and calls a randomization routine.
 This way, other functions (such as for forelayer selection) can also call this routine.

+#### Revisions to randomization codes:

+- Our dictionary has been modified to have filename:probability pairs.
+- We treat our discrete probabilities as domains in the [0,1] continuum In theory, it does not matter how the domains are arranged.
+So we just traverse the list in the order they appear.
+- Note that this solution is imperatively programmed.
+We could import numpy/scipy, or build lots of constructs.
+This solution is not elegant, but it relatively terse+efficient and does the job.

+- Note: As per:https://stackoverflow.com/questions/835092/python-dictionary-are-keys-and-values-always-the-same-order we can assume that keys() and values() will always return in the same order (the order of definition or insertion), assuming our dictionary is never altered.
+As it is predefined, this cannot change.

 ## References:

 1) [Staring venv in VS Code (Linux)](https://www.pythonguis.com/tutorials/getting-started-vs-code-python/#:~:text=To%20use%20a%20virtual%20environment,selecting%20%3E%20Python%3A%20Select%20Interpreter%20.)